david-why/FocusFlow/README.md

 ## Installation

-You can install the app from TestFlight here: (link TBD)
+You can [install the app from TestFlight](https://testflight.apple.com/join/sAu8hyE2)!
+(Note: if the link doesn't work, it's because Apple is still approving my build.)

+Alternatively, you can clone the repo, open the project in Xcode, and run it yourself by clicking the "run" button.

 ## Usage